AEW Dynamite preview: The Fight For The Fallen lineup for Wednesday - Pro Wrestling Dot Net

 -QT Marshall’s apology to Tony Schiavone.

 Powell’s POV: Cody Rhodes vs. Malakai Black was announced for the August 4 event in Jacksonville.
-MJF booked the Jericho vs. Spears match as part of the five labours of Jericho.
+MJF booked the Jericho vs. Gage match as part two of the five labours of Jericho.
 Dynamite will be held in Charlotte, North Carolina at Bojangles Coliseum.
-Join Jake Barnett for his weekly live review of Dynamite every Wednesday at 7CT/8ET.
+Join me for our weekly live review of Dynamite on Wednesday at 7CT/8ET.
 My same night audio reviews are available for Dot Net Members after each show.

 Be the first to comment